 Discussion

 Consistent with our findings in Experiment 2, making JOLs again improved hit rates across all pair types, regardless of relatedness.
-However, given these findings depart from previous research showing that recognition testing demonstrates the traditional reactivity pattern reported with cued-recall testing (i.e., positive reactivity on related pairs, no reactivity on unrelated pairs; Myers et al., 2020), Experiment 4 tested whether these discrepancies in reactivity patterns on unrelated pairs emerged due to differences in items, including our use of mediated associates in the previous experiments.
+[CUE-STRENGTHENING/RELATIONAL SENTENCE HERE] However, given these findings depart from previous research showing that recognition testing demonstrates the traditional reactivity pattern reported with cued-recall testing (i.e., positive reactivity on related pairs, no reactivity on unrelated pairs; Myers et al., 2020), Experiment 4 tested whether these discrepancies in reactivity patterns on unrelated pairs emerged due to differences in items, including our use of mediated associates in the previous experiments.
 As such, Experiment 4 was designed to provide a closer replication of Myers et al.’s reactivity patterns on recognition testing by only comparing hit rates on forward associates and unrelated pairs.

 Experiment 4: Replication of Myers et al. (2020)